uccser/cs-field-guide/text/en/chapters/data-representation.md

 We know that UTF-8, UTF-16, and UTF-32 can represent all characters, but ASCII can only represent English.
 Therefore, ASCII fails the first criterion.
 But for the second criteria, it isn't so simple.

 The following interactive will allow you to find out the length of pieces of text using UTF-8, UTF-16, or UTF-32.
 Find some samples of English text and Asian text (forums or a translation site are a good place to look), and see how long your various samples are when encoded with each of the three representations.

-{comment}
-Insert interactive here which determines the length of a piece of text with each representation {comment end}
+Copy paste or type text into the box.

+{interactive name="unicode-length" type="iframe"}

 As a general rule, UTF-8 is better for English text, and UTF-16 is better for Asian text.
 UTF-32 always requires 32 bits for each character, so is unpopular in practice.